EgorLeb/iu_timetable_scheduler_/README.md

    - In `src/input_parsing/parser_algorithm.py`:
      - `path_to_input=Path('../..').resolve() / 'input_data/Time_Table_Input.xlsx'`

-By following these deployment instructions, you can bring up the server for your customer and ensure that the necessary files and directories are in place.
+By following these deployment instructions, you can bring up the server.

 ## Acknowledgments
 We would like to express our gratitude to the contributors and supporters of the IU Time Table Scheduler project.
 Your valuable input and feedback have helped shape and improve this application.
 Thank you for your dedication and contributions.